gmacario/my-agl-pipelines/replicate-build-automotivelinux-org.md

 # replicate-build-automotivelinux-org

-Instructions which attempt at replicating the configuration at <https://build.automotivelinux.org/> in order to build the AGL Distribution with Jenkins.
+Instructions which try to replicate the configuration at <https://build.automotivelinux.org/> for building the [AGL Distribution](https://wiki.automotivelinux.org/agl-distro) using [Jenkins](https://jenkins-ci.org/).

 ## Step-by-step instructions